Om-adwani/tic-tac-toe-minimax-/README.md

 * Backtracking
 * Alpha-Beta Pruning

-I plan to continue improving the project and experimenting with different optimization techniques.
+I plan to continue improving the project and experimenting with different optimization techniques and if you have any idea about optimizing it you can share it to me .

 ## 9. How to Run